Do I need to wear a facemask on the ferry?

 Drivers will be accommodated in single cabins as far as circumstances may permit but cannot be guaranteed.
 Local variations may apply on certain routes.

-If I travel to Dublin or Rosslare do I need to self-quarantine?
+If I travel to Dublin or Rosslare by ferry do I need to self-quarantine?

 Passenger Notice from the Government of Ireland